OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 FPGA PCIe PF or VF is detected.
 This driver plays an infrastructural role in the driver architecture.
 It:

-1. Creates FPGA container device as parent of the feature devices.
+1. Creates an FPGA container device as parent of the feature devices.
-2. Walks through the Device Feature List, which is implemented in PCIe device BAR memory, to discover feature devices and their sub-features and create platform device for them under the container device.
+2. Walks through the Device Feature List, which is implemented in PCIe device BAR memory, to discover feature devices and their sub-features and create platform devices for them under the container device.
 3. Supports SR-IOV.
 4. Introduces the feature device infrastructure, which abstracts operations for sub-features and exposes common functions to feature